It's the economy, stupid!

 "We are always proactive, not reactive in meeting the needs of local businesses that drive our economy," Wilson said.
 "We've kept our business license fees at $350 because we realize these businesses operate on a very thin profit margin and we want to help."

 Besides "Innovation Tri-Valley," the new research program that Livermore has under way near the Livermore lab, Pleasanton appears to be in the best financial shape as the new fiscal year moves forward.

-Hosterman said a new, privately financed independent living and care facility for seniors, called Stoneridge Creek, has been approved and should start construction by mid-2011 on Staples Ranch, a 124-acre undeveloped parcel owned by Alameda County southwest of the I-580-El Charro Road interchange.
+Hosterman said a new, privately-financed independent living and care facility for seniors, called Stoneridge Creek, has been approved and should start construction by mid-2011 on Staples Ranch, a 124-acre undeveloped parcel owned by Alameda County southwest of the I-580-El Charro Road interchange.
 That property, which is scheduled to be annexed into Pleasanton in January, will also hold a new auto mall and eventually a retail center and possibly an ice arena.

-At the west end of Pleasanton, Safeway has the approvals to build a new Lifestyle supermarket with a retail center around it across from the Alameda County Fairgrounds on Bernal and Valley avenues, along the east edge of I-680.
+At the west end of Pleasanton, Safeway has the approvals to build a new Lifestyle supermarket with a retail center around it across from the Alameda County Fairgrounds on Bernal and Valley Avenues, along the east edge of I-680.
 In addition, Clorox Corp. received final approvals Tuesday night from the Pleasanton City Council to add a sixth building to a corporate campus it is acquiring from the old Washington Mutual Bank near Hopyard Road and Stoneridge Drive.
-It plans to move 900 employees into the new campus next year, including 700 from its corporate headquarters in downtown Oakland.
+It plans to move 900 employees into the new campus next year, including 700 from its corporate headquarters n downtown Oakland.

 Besides the economy, the mayors also agreed that traffic congestion, over-regulation by the state and global competition are among other major concerns.